KrystianFH/reading-notes/class-04.md

 It is important to consider all of the devices that will be able to display your content because the display size of these devices can vary greatly and distort your page.

+### Functions, Methods, and Objects | Ch 3 | JavaScript & JQUERY by Jon Duckett

+#### Functions
+Functions are made up of multiple statements that are working together to perform a task.

+They can be reused throughout the code to perform the same task.

+#### Methods
+Methods are functions that are created inside of an object

+#### Objects
+Objects are used to model data and are made up of properties and methods

+### 6 Reasons for Pair Programming

+#### ~Article is not populating, will check back~

 [**Return to Home**](README.md)